The Indian Doctor

-The Indian Doctor is a British television comedy drama, set in the 1960s.
-Produced by Rondo Media and Avatar Productions, it was first broadcast on BBC One in 2010.
-The most recent series began on 4 November 2013 on BBC One daytime and concluded on 8 November.
-It is a period comedy drama starring Sanjeev Bhaskar as an Indian doctor who finds work in a South Wales mining village.
+The Indian Doctor is a British television comedy drama first broadcast on BBC One in 2010, with the final series concluding on 8 November 2013.
+It is a period comedy drama set in the early 1960s, starring Sanjeev Bhaskar as an Indian doctor who finds work in a mining village in the South Wales Valleys.

 Setting

 The first five-part series was broadcast from Monday 15 November to Friday 19 November 2010.
-Sanjeev Bhaskar stars as Dr. Prem Sharma, the Indian doctor of the title who moves with his wife Kamini Sharma (Ayesha Dharker) to the small Welsh mining village of Trefelin.
+Sanjeev Bhaskar stars as Prem Sharma, the Indian doctor of the title who moves with his wife Kamini Sharma (Ayesha Dharker) to the small Welsh mining village of Trefelin.